gmac/shopify_custom_data_graphql/README.md

 ### 1. Compose schema projection

 A schema projection first loads all metafield and metaobject definitions from the Admin API (see [sample query](./files/shop_metaschema.graphql)).
-Then it loads a base version of the Shopify Admin API (see [base schema](./files/admin_2025_01_public.graphql)), and projects metafields and metaobjects as native fields and types into that schema (see [schema projection](./files/admin_2025_01_shop.graphql#L64985-L65007)).
+Then it loads a base version of the Shopify Admin API, and projects metafields and metaobjects as native fields and types into that schema using the [`ShopSchemaComposer`](./lib/shop_schema_composer.rb).
 This creates static definitions for custom elements with naming carefully scoped to avoid conflicts with the base Admin schema, for example:

 ```graphql
 type Product {